NCI-ITEB/tumor_epidemiology_approaches/sessions/session_3/practical.md

 {% include image-modal.html link="practical_assets/14_samtools_flagstat_command.png" %}
 <figcaption class="is-size-7 is-italic">This command has the following simple structure: <code>samtools flagstat [OPTIONS] alignment_input</code>.
 <ul>
-<li>-@ specifies number of cpus</li>
+<li><code>-@</code> specifies number of cpus</li>
-<li>output is redirected to a .txt file with ‘>’ because the outputs from Samtools simply print to the console by default</li>
+<li>output is redirected to a .txt file with <code>></code> because the outputs from Samtools simply print to the console by default</li>
 </ul>
 </figcaption><br>

 If you will recall, we actually ran this tool once already in practical 1.
-This tool will collect data on the alignment flags in our data to give us a simple view of how well our sequences mapped.
+This tool will collect data on the alignment flags in our data to give us a simple view of how well our sequences mapped. <a href="https://nci-iteb.github.io/tumor_epidemiology_approaches/sessions/session_1/supplemental#alignment-flags" target="_blank">If you need a refresher on alignment flags, see here</a>.

 **17\.** To find this module in our MultiQC report, click on the Samtools tab in the table of contents on the left.

 {% include image-modal.html link="practical_assets/15_samtools_visual.jpeg" %}

-We can see the data for each sample by hovering over the points in the graphic (here we’ve changed the color of the fresh frozen tumor sample to red to improve visibility via MultiQC’s highlight function).
+We can see the data for each sample by hovering over the points in the graphic.
 We’ll choose to focus on the FFPE sample for this module as it has some features worth noting.
 You can also examine the text version generated directly from samtools by opening the files ‘FFPE_Tumor.flagstat.txt’ and ‘Fresh_Frozen.flagstat.txt’.

 {% include image-modal.html classes="center" styles="display: block;margin-left: auto; margin-right: auto; max-width:66%" link="practical_assets/16_fresh_frozen_flagstat.jpeg" %}<br>
 {% include image-modal.html classes="center" styles="display: block;margin-left: auto; margin-right: auto; max-width:66%" link="practical_assets/17_FFPE_tumor_flagstat.jpeg" %}<br>